-The Department of Design grew out of the Design division, which had previously been housed in the Department of Art and Art History since 1992.
+The Department of Design grew out of the Design division, which had been housed in the Department of Art and Art History since 1992.
 The Design program offered a B.F.A. in Design and added an M.F.A in Design in 2001 and a B.A. in Design in 2017.

-In 2017, the school hired Jan Ryan in the newly created role of Director of Creative Entrepreneurship and Innovation.
-A successful entrepreneur and passionate advocate for professional women in Texas, Ryan has joined UT to create a new entrepreneurship program for students in the College of Fine Arts.
-Ryan is developing new courses and co-curricular programs that prepare students for 21st century creative careers.
+In 2017, the College of Fine Arts hired Jan Ryan as the first Director of Creative Entrepreneurship and Innovation.
+A successful entrepreneur and passionate advocate for professional women in Texas, Ryan joined UT to develop new entrepreneurship programming and classes for students in the newly created Center for Creative Entrepreneurship that prepare students for 21st-century creative careers.